dutinfo-projets4/documentation/source/index.html.md

 --------- | -----------
 passcode  | SHA512(SHA512(username) + challenge + SHA512(password))
-challenge | ID of the challenge you got publickey | OpenPGP key used to sign the messages machine_name | Machine name for the token
+challenge | ID of the challenge you got public_key | RSA key used to sign the messages machine_name | Machine name for the token

 <aside class="notice">